Adaptive measurement strategy for quantum subspace methods: Measurement basis optimization subroutines for explicit operators

 When we employ only the Pauli measurements, the measurement strategy reduces to independently measuring the X, Y, and Z axes at each qubit, selected uniformly at random.
 In this case, the estimation variance grows exponentially with the locality of the observable, and thus the CS is not suitable for measuring physical observables related to systems such as quantum chemistry Hamiltonians transformed into qubit representation through the Jordan-Wigner transformation from the fermionic representation.
 In such cases, by selecting the set $\{U\}$ to follow a uniform distribution over the fermionic Gaussian unitary group or similar distributions, a polynomial overhead can be achieved~\cite{zhao_fermionic_2021}.

 If one is interested in specific target observables, one may introduce bias into the distribution to improve the efficiency of the measurement strategy.
-Among such techniques, here we introduce two notable ones: Locally-Biased Classical Shadow (LBCS) \cite{hadfield_measurements_2022} and Derandomized Classical Shadow (DCS) ~\cite{huang2021efficient}.
+Among such techniques, here we introduce two notable ones: LBCS \cite{hadfield_measurements_2022} and DCS ~\cite{huang2021efficient}.

 The LBCS is very similar to CS, but differs in the way of determining a set of measurement basis rotation unitaries.
 For each qubit $i$, the probability of the $i$-th measurement basis being X, Y, or Z is all equally $1/3$ in CS for Pauli measurements, while in LBCS it is modified as $\beta_i(P_i)\ (P_i \in \lbrace X,Y,Z\rbrace)$ such that $\beta_i(X) + \beta_i(Y) + \beta_i(Z)=1$.
 The optimal bias $\beta_i$ is calculated by solving a convex optimization problem, based on the knowledge of the observable and a classical approximation of the quantum state.